 This guide will walk you through the steps of how to integrate your Xink account with your Azure AD in order to export all users (or only the users you specify) to Xink.

-The following fields are imported into Xink once you've integrated them with Azure Active Directory.
-Each of these fields are put into the corresponding default fields in Xink:
+The following default fields are imported into Xink once you've integrated them with Azure AD.

-- givenName (first name)
+- givenName (First Name)

-- sn (last name)
+- sn (Last Name)

 - title (Job Title)

-- mobile (mobile number)
+- mobile (Mobile)